 (Why?
 All lenses have a minimum focus distance; once a subject moves inside this distance, focusing becomes impossible.)

 Plus, it’s hard to keep the subject in the frame when it’s large and close.
 So take a step or two back, and make sure you have enough space to capture a great shot.

-How to master panning photography: conclusion
+How to master panning photography: final words

 Now that you’ve finished this article, you should be well-prepared to capture some stunning panning shots.